2015 NFL Mock Draft

 4. Tennessee Titans - Jameis Winston, QB, Florida St. (6'4" 235) *

 As a Titans fan, I still hope I'm wrong about Jake Locker.
 But time is running out for that.
 Winston is coming off a national championship with the Seminoles and has tremendous long-term potential.
+Some like Marcus Mariota better, and he might win out, but Winston's accuracy is as outstanding as his athleticism.
+So, for now, he goes above Mariota on this board.

 5. Tampa Bay Buccaneers - Marcus Mariota, QB, Oregon (6'4" 215) *